25+ Best productivity books

 What’s it about?
-The War of Art gives advice on how to recognize your procrastination process and offers aspiring artists insight into how they can bridge obstacles in their creative work.
+The War of Art advises on how to recognize your procrastination process and offers aspiring artists insight into how they can bridge obstacles in their creative work.

 What you’ll learn?
 Whether you’re a writer, screenwriter, painter, or any other type of artist, this book will show how you can make your dreams a reality through dedicated work, and by treating your dreams as a full-time job.

-This book will also show you how and why focusing your full attention to one particular field of creative work will bring you the most benefits.
+This book will also show you how and why focusing your full attention on one particular field of creative work will bring you the most benefits.

 Getting Things Done: The Art of Stress-Free Productivity